 Much to this local writer’s detest, but seemingly to all bachelorette’s desire, there are plenty of options to booze it up and see the downtown vicinity.

 Click on any of these for the full rundown on Nashville Pedal Tavern, Nashville Party Barge, Honky Tonk Party Express.
-For more photos and options, see this related article: Nashville Pedal Tavern, Party Barge & Everything in Between.
+Also, see this related article for more photos and options: Nashville Pedal Tavern, Party Barge & Everything in Between.

 Drinks not on a rooftop: